Crimean Bridge: Attacks after the Russian invasion of Ukraine

-Following the Russian invasion of Ukraine in February 2022, Ukraine planned and called for the "destruction" of the bridge, bringing criticism and talks of guaranteed protection of the bridge from Dmitry Peskov, the Kremlin Press Secretary.
+Following the Russian invasion of Ukraine in February 2022, Ukraine planned and threatened to destroy the bridge, In June 2022, Dmitry Peskov, the Kremlin Press Secretary, guaranteed that the bridge was secure.

 During the war there were two large explosions, in October 2022 and July 2023, on the bridge.
 According to the BBC a source in Ukraine's security service said that the 2023 explosion was caused by a Ukrainian attack with unmanned surface vessels (aquatic drones).
 Russia attributed the attacks to "Ukrainian terrorism".
 A Ukrainian defence official also said that Ukraine had carried out the October 2022 attack; the BBC was unable to verify the claims independently.

-In a speech to the Aspen Security Forum in July 2023, Ukrainian president Volodymyr Zelenskyy called the bridge a legitimate military target for Ukraine that must be "neutralized" for "feeding the war with ammunition" and "militarizing the Crimean Peninsula."
+In a speech to the Aspen Security Forum in July 2023, Ukrainian president Volodymyr Zelenskyy called the bridge a legitimate military target for Ukraine that must be "neutralised" for "feeding the war with ammunition" and "militarising the Crimean Peninsula."
+As of May 2024, it had not been used for military transport for at least three months according to Molfar.